 Find an area

-There are are many great neighborhoods in the Nashville area.
-While you don’t have to pick just one and restrict your search to only that neighborhood, you should narrow it down to 2 or 3, at the most.
+There are are many great communities in the Nashville area.
+While you don't have to pick just one and restrict your search to only that neighborhood, you should narrow it down to 2 or 3, at the most.

 Nashville offers trendy downtown condos and historic craftsman bungalows.
 Victorian to contemporary and everything in between.